kosowski76/golang_fibonacci_sequence_tdd/README.md

     'Given0shouldReturn0()' and for other positive n values 'GivenXshouldReturnY()'

 ## 02.01.
-Designing algorithms and tests
+Designing algorithms and tests.

      The function is supposed to return 1 for hour 1 (i.e. we implement hour 0, but we will never return it)

      The function should also be able to count on a specific day of the month, but also be open to further, larger arguments (integration with external API #342)

      The function is intended to handle lack of integrity in the case of a negative number argument

+     Test preparation (stage Red) and initial assurance acceptance of test fulfillment (stage Greenen)